 The University has established guidelines to help prevent the spread of the COVID-19 (novel coronavirus) on our campus.
 Failure to comply with the guidelines will result in a referral to Student Affairs for disciplinary action.
 For a complete review of Colonels Combat COVID, please click here.
 The guidelines include:

-- Masks—there is a requirement to wear masks when traveling between destinations on campus, while on campus and in all buildings, classrooms, labs, dining areas and any indoor and outdoor shared spaces.
+- Masks: There is a requirement to wear masks when traveling between destinations on campus, while on campus and in all buildings, classrooms, labs, dining areas and any indoor and outdoor shared spaces.
 In residence halls, masks will be required in all common spaces, including hallways and kitchens (but not inside your own room unless a guest is present).

 - Physical Distancing: There is a requirement to maintain 6 ft. of distance between yourself and others.
 When that is not possible, masks must be worn.